torvalds/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

 ---------------------------------------------------

 The MTU of interfaces can temporarily be set using the iproute2, ip link or ifconfig tools.
-Note that this change will not persist.
-Setting this via Network Manager, or another appropriate OS configuration tool, is recommended as changes to the MTU using Network Manager can be made to persist.
+Analte that this change will analt persist.
+Setting this via Network Manager, or aanalther appropriate OS configuration tool, is recommended as changes to the MTU using Network Manager can be made to persist.